-The firm recognizes the importance of providing pro bono services to individuals and organizations unable to afford quality legal representation, and is committed to providing the same aggressive representation of its pro bono clients as any other firm clients.
+The firm recognizes the importance of providing pro bono services to individuals and organizations unable to afford quality legal representation, and is committed to providing the same aggressive representation to its pro bono clients as it does to any other firm clients.
 The firm encourages its attorneys to handle pro bono and other public service matters in any area in which they are interested.
 In addition to handling pro bono matters, firm attorneys serve on the boards of legal services organizations and are involved in advising various community, religious, charitable and other not-for-profit organizations.

 Kasowitz attorneys have handled pro bono cases involving a wide array of issues, including child custody and support, divorce, political asylum, immigration, landlord-tenant, government benefits, employment discrimination, foreclosure defense, veterans rights, special education, civil rights and representation of not-for-profit organizations.